Manisha-cod/Near-Real-Time-Sales-Project/README.md

 Snowflake-Sales-Data-Pipeline-Project using Snowflake with batch (COPY INTO) and Snowpipe ingestion.

 ## 📌 Project Overview
-This project demonstrates a near real-time sales data pipeline using Snowflake.
+This project demonstrates an end-to-end sales data pipeline built using Snowflake.
-The pipeline loads sales data from staged files into Snowflake tables using Snowpipe, Tasks, and SQL transformations.

-The project includes:
-- Data ingestion
-- Incremental loading
-- Data cleaning
-- Deduplication
-- Analytics queries
-- Automated data loading
+It includes batch data loading using COPY INTO, near real-time ingestion using Snowpipe, SQL-based data transformation, deduplication, and sales analytics.

 ---